k-graefenhain/gem-store/README.md

 gem-store
 =========

-my first angular project

-I did the Codeschool course "Shaping up with Angular.js" and learned about:
+I did the Codeschool course "Shaping up with Angular.js" and learned:

 * Angular is a client-side Javascript framework for adding interactivity to HTML

+## Basics:

 * Directives: HTML annotations that trigger Javascript behaviors
 * Modules: Where our application components live